PS2Sanctuary/Sanctuary.Census/README.md

 no way to configure this.

-If you intend to deploy your own copy, each application is ready to send logging to a [Seq deployment](https://datalust.co/seq), and [OpenTelemetry](https://opentelemetry.io) tracing/metrics to an OTLP-compatible endpoint (such as Jaeger, SigNoz or the OTEL
+If you intend to deploy your own copy, each application is ready to send logging to a [Seq deployment](https://datalust.co/seq), and [OpenTelemetry](https://opentelemetry.io) tracing/metrics to an OTLP-compatible endpoint (such as Jaeger or the OTEL Collector).
-Collector).
 Each application that exposes an API expects to be hosted behind a reverse proxy (in particular, configuration has been performed for Nginx).